Alphonse Juin

-Alphonse Pierre Juin (Note: /fr/) (16 December 1888 – 27 January 1967) was a senior French Army general who became Marshal of France.
-A graduate of the École Spéciale Militaire class of 1912, he served in Morocco in 1914 in command of native troops.
-Upon the outbreak of the First World War, he was sent to the Western Front in France, where he was gravely wounded in 1915.
+Army-General Alphonse Pierre Juin (Note: /fr/) (16 December 1888 – 27 January 1967) was a French Army officer who served in both world wars.
+A graduate of the École Spéciale Militaire de Saint-Cyr class of 1912, he served in Morocco in 1914 in command of native troops.
+Upon the outbreak of the First World War, Juin was sent to the Western Front in France, where he was gravely wounded in 1915.
 As a result of this wound, he lost the use of his right arm.

-After the war, he attended the École Supérieure de Guerre.
-He chose to serve in North Africa again.
+After the war, Juin attended the École Supérieure de Guerre and chose to serve in North Africa again.
 After the outbreak of the Second World War in September 1939, he assumed command of the 15th Motorized Infantry Division.
-The division was encircled in the Lille pocket during the Battle of France and Juin was captured.
-He was a prisoner of war until he was released at the behest of the Vichy Government in 1941, and was assigned to command French forces in North Africa.
+The division was encircled in the Lille pocket during the Battle of France and Juin was captured by German forces.
+He remained a prisoner of war until being released at the behest of the Vichy Government in 1941, which assigned him to command French forces in North Africa.

-After Operation Torch, the invasion of Algeria and Morocco by British and American forces in November 1942, Juin ordered French forces in Tunisia to resist the Germans and the Italians.
-His great skills were exhibited during the Italian campaign as commander of the French Expeditionary Corps.
-His expertise in mountain warfare was crucial in breaking the Gustav Line, which had held up the Allied advance for six months.
+Following the Allied invasion of Algeria and Morocco in November 1942, Juin defected to the Allies and ordered French forces in Tunisia to resist the Germans and Italians.
+He proceeded to command the French Expeditionary Corps in the Italian campaign.
+Juin's expertise in mountain warfare was crucial in breaking the Gustav Line, which had held up the Allied advance for six months.

-Following this assignment, he was Chief of the Staff of the French forces and represented France at the San Francisco Conference.
+Following this assignment, Juin served as Chief of the Defence Staff and represented France at the San Francisco Conference.
 In 1947 he returned to Africa as the Resident-General of France in Morocco, where he opposed Moroccan attempts to gain independence.
-Next came a senior NATO position as he assumed command of CENTAG until 1956.
+Juin was subsequently appointed to a senior NATO position, assuming command of CENTAG until 1956.
 During his NATO command, he was promoted to Marshal of France in 1952.
 He was greatly opposed to Charles De Gaulle's decision to grant independence to Algeria, and was "retired" in 1962 as a result.
-He was the French Army's last living Marshal of France until his death in Paris in 1967, when he was buried in Les Invalides.
+Juin was the French Army's last living Marshal of France until his death in Paris in 1967, when he was buried in Les Invalides near Napoleon.